transcending1/Review/admin/subpage/modules/module_doc/One-Hot Encoding.md

 # One-Hot Encoding
+## Detailed Info
-+ Description
+### Description

-Each value of discrete feature is regarded as a state.
-If you have n different values in this feature, then we can abstract this feature into n different states.
-DHC ensures that each value will only make one state in "active state", that is to say, only one state bit in this n state is 1, and the other state bits are 0
+'Each value of discrete feature is regarded as a state.\n     If you have n different values in this feature, \n     then we can abstract this feature into n different states.\n    DHC ensures that each value will only make one state in "active state",\n    that is to say, only one state bit in this n state is 1,\n     and the other state bits are 0'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Feature Engineering | Feature Conversion | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |